charlizzz/invoice-manager/README.md

 `./bin/main`

+And use [Postman](https://www.postman.com/downloads/) (or equivalent) to test the endpoints.

+*Note: still working on a better solution, to install and use the app with docker compose in a 'production environment'*

 ## Endpoints

   - "/users" of type GET is returning a list of the first 100 users from the db